margaretmz/Selfie2Anime-with-TFLite/README.md

 |--ml
 |  |--add-meta-data-Colab           // How to add metadata via Colab
 |  |--add-meta-data-CLI             // How to add metadata via command line
-|  |--Selfie2Anime_Model_Conversion // How to save and convert to TFLIte model
+|  |--Selfie2Anime_Model_Conversion // How to convert and save to TFLite model
 |--android
 |  |--selfie2anime                  // TFLite model on Androi app